 In the proposed estimate I make of the necessary expenditure I have purposely omitted any outlay for the Staff, excepting for the Musketry Instructor.
-As far as I am myself personally concerned, all I have to say is that if I can be of any use in forwarding the views and wishes of the Government, I shall be happy to place my services at their disposal gratuitously.
+As far as I am myself personally concerned, all I have to say is that

 It is, I think, indispensably requisite that in Launceston at all events there should be a Commanding Officer of the Force there; and taking so lively an interest in the success of the Volunteer Movement, it will give me much pleasure to render it every assistance in my power.